RSE / PSHE

 - Respectful relationships, including friendships

 - Being safe

 - Intimate and sexual relationships, including sexual health

 In addition to the RSE curriculum we will also be teaching other content that will help students in the wider world such as basic first aid and financial skills.
 Each term will have the same theme for all year groups but with different content.

 Right of withdrawal

-Parents have the right to withdraw their children from the [non-statutory/non-science] components of RSE up to and until three terms before the child turns 16.
+Parents have the right to withdraw their children from the [non-statutory/non-science] components of RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.

-Requests for withdrawal should be put in writing using the form found here and addressed to the Headteacher.
+Requests for withdrawal should be put in writing using the form found below and addressed to the Headteacher.
 A copy of withdrawal requests will be placed in the pupil’s educational record.
 The Headteacher will discuss the request with parents and take appropriate action.